Flash Traffic: City of Angels: Release

 Tsunami Games debuted the game at COMDEX in November 1994.

 Reception

-Entertainment Weekly rated it C+ and said "An uninspiring script and so-so acting make Flash Traffic play like a direct-to-video cheapie with a multiple-personality disorder."
+Entertainment Weekly rated it C+: "An uninspiring script and so-so acting make Flash Traffic play like a direct-to-video cheapie with a multiple-personality disorder."
 Stephen Manes of The New York Times called it "stronger on acting and dialogue than on plot".
 Manes said some choices do not seem to affect the plot, making it unsatisfying.